What are tooth archetypes?

 What thinning gums are telling you [Meaning of gum issues – Part 2]

-If you’ve ever looked up the energetic meaning of any kind of gum problem in Louise Hay’s classic book, You can heal your life, you will have read that gum symptoms indicate a lack of support in your life.
+If you’ve ever looked up the energetic meaning of any kind of gum problem in Louise Hay’s classic book, You can heal your life, you will have read that gum symptoms indicate… indecision.

 Sure, that’s a catchy slogan for understanding the spiritual meaning of gums, but gums are physically and metaphysically more complicated than that simple phrase suggests!
-There are myriad ways gums can go wrong, and many nuanced interpretations for those symptoms.
+It also has never resonated with most of my coaching clients with gum issues.
+The truth is, there are myriad ways gums can go wrong, and many nuanced interpretations for those symptoms.

 What do your gum symptoms mean?